SoftInstigate/restheart-website/docs/setup.md

 ## RESTHeart Setup Options

 RESTHeart may be run with [Docker](#install-restheart-with-docker), [Java](#restheart-with-java), or you can build it yourself using [Maven](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and Java.
-There is no need to self-build, so we will concentrate here on Java or Docker options.
+There is no need to self-build, so we will concentrate on the Java or Docker options.

-RESTHeart can work with **any database compatible with the MongoDB API**.
+RESTHeart works with **any database compatible with the MongoDB API**.
 It has been tested with MongoDB Community and Enterprise (v2–4), [Percona Server for MongoDB](https://www.percona.com/software/mongodb/percona-server-for-mongodb), [Microsoft Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/mongodb-introduction) and [Amazon DocumentDB](https://medium.com/softinstigate-team/how-to-create-a-web-api-for-aws-documentdb-using-restheart-987921df3ced).

-For more information on **how to install and run MongoDB** check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB's documentation.
+For more information on **how to install and run MongoDB** check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) from MongoDB.

 ## Install RESTHeart with Docker